leni-kirilov/MoneyTimer/README.md

 > java -jar moneytimer-1.0.2-jar-with-dependencies.jar

-after you've build the jar using `mvn package`

 ### HOW TO BUILD EXE

 #### Requirements (windows):

-(requires WiX v3 - follow these instructions - https://stackoverflow.com/a/77459463/342003)
+1. (requires WiX v3 - follow these instructions - https://stackoverflow.com/a/77459463/342003)
+2. Jar with dependencies created using `mvn package`

-1. Run `buildExe.bat`
+3. Run `buildExe.bat`
-2. It will create an OS binary using the built jar with the embedded dependencies
+4. It will create `MoneyTimer.exe` an OS binary that shouldn't require Java
-3. For Windows MoneyTimer.exe

 #### Requirements (Linux/OSx):